adharshmk96/stk-docs/docs/getting-started/add-remove.md

 ---
-id: add-modules
+id: add-remove-modules
 sidebar_position: 2
-title: Adding modules
+title: Add or Remove modules
-sidebar_label: Adding modules
+sidebar_label: Add or Remove modules
 ---

+## Adding A Module

 To add a module boilerplate to the project, you need to run the following command: